ollama/ollama/docs/modelfile.md

 ### SYSTEM

-The `SYSTEM` instruction specifies the system prompt to be used in the template, if applicable.
+The `SYSTEM` instruction specifies the system message to be used in the template, if applicable.

 ```modelfile
 SYSTEM """<system message>"""